Gusii language: Vowels

 Gusii has seven vowels.
-Vowel length is contrastive, i.e. the words 'bór' to miss and 'bóór' to say are distinguished by vowel length only.
+Vowel length is contrastive, i.e. the words 'bóra' to miss and 'bóóra' to say are distinguished by vowel length only.

 Consonants

 In the table below, orthographic symbols are included between brackets if they differ from the IPA symbols.
 Note especially the use of ‘y’ for IPA /j/, common in African orthographies.
 When symbols appear in pairs, the one to the right represents a voiced consonant.